google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

   variables:
     CFL_CACHE_DIR: cfl-cache
   cache:
-    key: clusterfuzz-lite
+    key: clusterfuzzlite
     paths:
       - cfl-cache/
 ```
 {% endraw %}
-And the cache directory needs to defined as `CFL_CACHE_DIR` to be used by clusterfuzz-lite.
+And the cache directory needs to defined as `CFL_CACHE_DIR` to be used by ClusterFuzzLite.
 You should ensure that the runners share the access to the cache.

 Another option is to define an [access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)